Meet Our Coaches

 Viktor loves helping kids build confidence, focus, and problem-solving skills through chess in a fun and supportive environment.

-Portrait of Coach Ken, a young chess coach with a background in calculus and teaching
+Portrait of Coach Archit, a young chess coach with a background in calculus and teaching

 Portrait of Coach DJ, smiling chess coach with a background in competitive college chess